 On the business side, they wok on LTV and retention modelling, marketing attribution, and sales forecasting.

 In simple terms, a data scientist analyzes large datasets to produce high-impact, actionable insights.
 We use AI and machine-learning algorithms to build predictive models and identify trends, patterns, and potential risks to make informed business decisions.

 Parindsheel S.Dhillon @ DataToBiz

 Data Science Career Outlook

-Depending on your technical skills and interests, there are several career paths you can take as a data scientist.
+Depending on your technical skills and interests, there are several data science careers you can opt for.
 These include:

 A data analyst is someone who analyzes datasets to find meaningful patterns that can be used to inform business decisions.
 Data analysts are required to know basic mathematics, data analysis techniques, and also should have some knowledge of programming languages.

 The average salary for a data analyst in the United States is $69,200.
 The US Department of Labor Statistics projects a 25% growth in employment in the field between 2019 and 2029.